In the middle of nowhere.

 The original apple bomb comes with chocolate, caramel, nuts and whipped cream.

-I ordered ours without chocolate and nuts because chocolate and apples….ehh.
+I ordered ours without chocolate and nuts because of chocolate and apples….ehh.

 Plus I got enough nuts.